Skip to main content

 Priority PDF Document Accessibility Request

-• Our preferred option is now to provide accessible HTML versions of documents and reports in preference to PDF documents.
+• Our preferred option is now to provide accessible HTML versions of documents and reports in preference or additional to PDF documents.

 Preparation of this accessibility statement